Bachelor's Degree Minors Eligibility Requirements

 Additional information: Courses used to fulfill requirements for the minor may also be used to complete undergraduate degree requirements.

 - The student may declare her/his intent to pursue a minor at time of application for admission or after acceptance as an enrolled student, up until the beginning of their last term of enrollment.
-It is strongly encouraged that a student who wishes to pursue an undergraduate minor begins planning early and to consult with her/his designated Academic and Student Support Specialist.
+It is strongly encouraged that a student who wishes to pursue an undergraduate minor begins planning early and to consult with her/his designated Career and Academic Coach.

 - The student may apply to pursue up to two (2) undergraduate minors.

 - The student must adhere to the curriculum of the undergraduate minor(s) for which she/he has been approved.
-If the student wishes to request a course substitution to fulfill requirements of an undergraduate minor, she/he must seek prior approval through her/his designated Academic and Student Support Specialist.
+If the student wishes to request a course substitution to fulfill requirements of an undergraduate minor, she/he must seek prior approval through her/his designated Career and Academic Coach.
 If the student does not complete the courses as prescribed in the curriculum and did not seek prior approval for an exception, such actions could lead to the minor not appearing on the student’s transcript.

-- The student may use up to 9 QH of transfer credits to be applied toward an undergraduate minor.
+- The student may use up to 6 SH of transfer credits to be applied toward an undergraduate minor.

 - The student in the BS in Liberal Studies program may choose to pursue a minor as part of her/his concentration.